 - working with individuals who have recently been injured to help them regain specific skills and abilities that they need to care for themselves or perform their jobs; and

 - working with elderly people to help them maintain or regain the ability to perform everyday functions.

 At the most basic level, occupational therapists help people who may be disabled, sick or injured perform day-to-day tasks that they either need or want to do, which can include eating, getting dressed, driving a car or using a computer.

-Occupational therapists work with people of all ages, and in urban and rural environments, and they work in a number of different settings, including hospitals, rehabilitation centers, schools and in patients’ homes.
+Occupational therapists work with people of all ages, and in urban and rural environments, and they work in a number of different settings, including:

 What Qualifications Do You Need to Become an Occupational Therapist?